|

 the Flying 30 metres Test and your Fatigue Index

-with Running-based Anaerobic Sprint Test
+with the Running-based Anaerobic Sprint Test

 result recorded